Credit Suisse AT1 Bondholder Group Action Overview

 OB_Logo_stacked

-Leading international legal practice, Allen & Overy, comprising of Allen & Overy LLP and its affiliated undertakings (A&O), together with litigation funder Omni Bridgeway, are working on a proposed investor-state arbitration group action by holders of CS AT1 Bonds (Bondholders) against the Swiss Confederation to claim compensation for the losses incurred as a result of the March 2023 merger of Credit Suisse and UBS.
+Third party litigation funder, Omni Bridgeway, is working on a proposed investor-state group action by holders of CS AT1 Bonds (Bondholders) against the Swiss Confederation to claim compensation for the losses incurred as a result of the wrongful writedown of the CS AT1 Bonds.

 What legal remedies are available to Bondholders?